University of Virginia School of Law, J.D., 2002

 Represented Swiss client in multi-million dollar breach of contract and fraud action arising out of international investment losses.Represented national food manufacturer in employment matters.

-Represented Fortune 100 corporation in SEC investigation into purported FASB violations.
+Represented multinational corporation in SEC investigation into purported FASB violations.

-Represented national medical device company in multi-year health care investigation conducted by the U.S. Attorney's Office in Boston.
+Represented national laboratory testing corporation in multi-year health care investigation conducted by the U.S. Attorney's Office in Boston.

-Represented Fortune 100 financial institution in accounting malpractice case that resulted in a five-week bench trial in the Business Litigation Session of Suffolk Superior Court.
+Represented multinational bank in accounting malpractice case that resulted in a five-week bench trial in the Business Litigation Session of Suffolk Superior Court.

 Defended leading construction developer in federal breach of contract and misrepresentation action.

-Defended index funds against misrepresentation claims in national multi-district litigation arising out of a billion dollar leveraged buyout.
+Defended investment manager against misrepresentation claims in multi-district litigation arising out of a billion dollar leveraged buyout.

 Professional Experience Outside of Collora LLP

-Christine currently sits on the Boston Bar Association's Litigation Section Steering Committee and serves as the BBA's Co-Chairwoman of the Federal Practice and Procedures Subcommittee.
+Christine currently sits on the Boston Bar Association's Education Committee and is a founding member of the USA 500 Clubs.
 Christine joined Collora LLP in 2011 after being associated with Goodwin Procter LLP since 2003.
 From 1997-1999, she served in the Peace Corps as an Assistant Professor of Literature and International Business at the Vladivostok State University of Economics and Service in Vladivostok, Russia.
 Following law school, Christine served as a law clerk for the Honorable Ronald R. Lagueux of the U.S. District Court for the District of Rhode Island.